Auguste Kerckhoffs

 Auguste Kerckhoffs (19 January 1835 – 9 August 1903) was a Dutch linguist and cryptographer in the late 19th century.

 Biography

-Kerckhoffs was born in Nuth, the Netherlands, as Jean Guillaume Auguste Victor François Hubert Kerckhoffs, son of Jean Guillaume Kerckhoffs, mayor of the village of Nuth, and Jeanette Elisabeth Lintjens.
+Kerckhoffs was born in Nuth, Netherlands, as Jean Guillaume Auguste Victor François Hubert Kerckhoffs, son of Jean Guillaume Kerckhoffs, mayor of the village of Nuth, and Jeanette Elisabeth Lintjens.
 Kerckhoffs studied at the University of Liège.
 After a period of teaching in schools in the Netherlands and France, he became a professor of German language at the École des Hautes Études Commerciales (Paris) and the École Arago.

 Principles

 He is best known today for his two-part paper published in 1883 in Le Journal des Sciences Militaires (Journal of Military Science) entitled La Cryptographie Militaire (Military Cryptography).
 These articles surveyed the then state-of-the-art in military cryptography, and made a plea for considerable improvements in French practice.
 They also included many pieces of practical advice and rules of thumb, including six principles of practical cipher design: